 This bill updates Chapter 176 of the Texas Local Government Code and requires a vendor to file a conflict of interest questionnaire if the vendor has a business relationship with the city and has:

-(1) an employment or other business relationship with an officer or an officer’s family member that results in that person receiving taxable income that is more than $2,500 in the preceding twelve (12) months; OR
+- An employment or other business relationship with an officer or an officer's family member that results in that person receiving taxable income that is more than $2,500 in the preceding 12 months, or

-(1) the date the vendor begins discussions or negotiations to enter into a contract with the city or submits an application or response to a bid proposal; OR
+- The date the vendor begins discussions or negotiations to enter into a contract with the city or submits an application or response to a bid proposal, or

-The conflict of interest questionnaire (Form CIQ) was created by the Texas Ethics Commission and is available below.
+The Conflict of Interest Questionnaire (Form CIQ) (PDF) was created by the Texas Ethics Commission.
 The form must be filed with the Purchasing Agent.

 This bill requires a vendor to fill out a Certificate of Interested Parties if they want to enter into a contract with a governmental entity and:

-The City of University Park requires Council approval on all contracts worth $50,000.00 or more.
-Successful vendors are required to log in to the Texas Ethics Commission’s website and complete the Certificate of Interested Parties Form online.
+The City of University Park requires Council approval on all contracts worth $50,000 or more.
+Successful vendors are required to log in to the Texas Ethics Commission's website and complete the Certificate of Interested Parties Form online.
 A paper copy should be sent to the Purchasing Agent.
-HB 1295 states that the governmental entity MAY NOT enter into a contract without this completed document.
+HB 1295 states that the governmental entity may not enter into a contract without this completed document.